 Peter J. Dunn Award for Green Chemistry & Engineering Impact in the Pharmaceutical Industry

-In 2016, the Roundtable established the Peter J. Dunn Award for Green Chemistry & Engineering Impact in the Pharmaceutical Industry.
-This award recognizes outstanding implementation of green chemistry and engineering that has led to safety and environmental improvements.
+The Peter J. Dunn Award was established in 2016 by the ACS GCI Pharmaceutical Roundtable (ACS GCIPR) to recognize excellence in the research, development and execution of pharmaceutical green chemistry that demonstrates compelling environmental, safety and efficiency improvements over current technologies.
 The award was established in honor of Peter J. Dunn of Pfizer (for whom it was subsequently named).

 ACS GCI Pharmaceutical Roundtable Student Travel Awards

 The Roundtable provides $1,000 travel awards to graduate students and postdoctoral scholars who are selected to present in a “Making Organic Chemistry More Sustainable” symposium at the 24th Annual Green Chemistry & Engineering Conference to be held June 16-18, 2019 in Seattle, Washington.
 Please check back for more information in December 2019.